guosheng/guosheng.github.io/index.md

 ## Join our group
 I occasionally have openings for interns, research assistants, PhD students and Postdoc researchers.
 Please email me with your CV for enquiries.

+**_Multiple postdoctoral positions are available.
+Interested candidates please email me with your CV._**

 ## Experience
 1. 2017 - present: Assistant Professor, Nanyang Technological University, Singapore.
 2. 2014 - 2017: Research Fellow, Australian Centre for Robotic Vision (ACRV), The University of Adelaide.
 Closely working with Prof. Chunhua shen, Prof. Ian Reid, and Prof. Anton v.d.
 Hengel